-A Health Savings Account is a tax-exempt account held by an individual, established exclusively for the purpose of paying for the following:
+A Health Savings Account is a tax-exempt account held by an individual, established exclusively for the purpose of paying for qualified health related expenses.

 - Qualified medical expenses

 - Qualified preventive care

 - Health insurance in effect while receiving unemployment compensation under any federal or state law

 - Any health insurance other than a Medicare Supplemental policy if you are age 65 or older.

 Who Qualifies for a Health Savings Account?Individuals currently enrolled in a qualified high deductible health plan (HDHP) can open a HSA Account.
 A qualified high deductible health plan (HDHP) for 2017 is defined as one in which the minimum deductible amount must be no less than $1,300 for an individual or $2,600 for a family.*

 - The maximum allowable annual contribution is $3,400 for an individual